JadenW/markdown-cv/index.md

 **Senior Software Engineer, VoltDB,Inc (Feb 2018 – Present)**
 Work for Core team, which is responsible for database storage, query optimization and distributed transactions.
 	- Optimized database storage layer by supporting single replicated table per node, which greatly reduce memory footprint usage when customer has large reference tables and still maintain low query latency;
-	- Overhauled memory allocation strategy by replacing force compacting pool to self compacting pool, which achieved much predictable latency;
-	- Improved cluster stability and query deterministic by gracefully resolve data divergence among replicas;
+	- Overhauled memory allocation strategy by replacing force compacting pool to self compacting pool, which achieved much predictable latency and less chance of data divergence among replicas;
 	- Designed and implement scalable transaction scheduler for support concurrent execution of multi partition transactions, which improved throughput for "credit-debit" type application by order of magnitude.

 **Software Engineer, VoltDB,Inc (Jan 2016 – Feb 2018)**